chloeleichen/Javascript-Youtube-Background/README.md

 # Javascript-Youtube-Background
 AKA TubeVideo

-<strong>light-weight vannila javascript youtube backgroud maker (no need for jQuery or any other libraies, only 2KB minified)<strong>
+<strong>light-weight vannila javascript youtube backgroud maker (no need for jQuery or any other libraies, only 2KB minified), supports multiple video player instances on one page<strong>

 Created by <a href="http://chloechen.io">Chloe Chen</a>